ugurmustafa/feeding-assistant-robot-v1/README.md

 # Feeding Assistant Robot
 This repository contains all related documents and files about Feeding Assistant Robot project.
 This project is being held for the Senior Design Project course at Mechatronics Engineering Department at Yildiz Technical University, Istanbul, Turkey.
+Also, this project is advised by Prof. Erhan Akdogan at Biomechatronics Engineering.

 Currently, our team consists of four senior Mechatronics Engineering students: [Mustafa UGUR](https://www.linkedin.com/in/mustafa-uğur-41b13310a), [Oguzhan YARDIMCI](https://www.linkedin.com/in/oguzhan-yardimci-505118144), [Cemil YILMAZ](https://www.linkedin.com/in/cemil-yılmaz-664a7b13b) and [Haluk BASI](https://www.linkedin.com/in/haluk-başı-9a2321143).